dxos-deprecated/broadcast/README.md

     node.send(packet);
   },
   subscribe: (onPacket) => {
-    // Defines how to process incomming packets.
+    // Defines how to process incoming packets.

     // e.g. Using websockets